AntonioFeijaoUK/real-unicorns-com/docs/index.md

 Then you will be asked for a password.
 Type it in to decrypt the file and reveal the next hidden message.

-Remeber to clear the gpg cache if you put a wrong password.
+Remeber to clear the gpg cache if you put a wrong password. `echo RELOADAGENT | gpg-connect-agent`

 Note that the AWS or Amazon full names of the services matter in this challenge.
 Spaces matter.
 New lines matter.
 Everything matters!